schlegelp/octarine/docs/effects.md

 - `radius`: how far to look for occluders, in world units.
 This is the one parameter that has to match the scene - too small and the effect disappears, too large and it turns into a dark haze.
-Defaults to 4% of the diagonal of the scene bounds at the time you call the method
+Defaults to 4% of the diagonal of the scene bounds, kept up-to-date as objects are added or removed; passing a value pins the radius to it
 - `intensity`: strength of the darkening, from 0 to 1
 - `bias`: occluders closer to the surface than this fraction of `radius` are ignored; raise it if flat surfaces darken themselves, lower it (down